North and South Western Junction Railway: Services

-Present day
+Current usage

 The N&SWJR main line continues in use as a freight route from the former LNWR line at Willesden and the Hampstead Junction line to the Hampshire area via Hounslow and Chertsey.
-The section from Old Oak Junction (near Willesden Junction) to South Acton carries the intensive Transport for London North London line passenger service.
+The section from Old Oak Junction (near Willesden Junction) to South Acton carries the intensive North London line passenger service.
 The Hammersmith branch has long since been built over, but remains very easy to trace until south of the Bath Road, where the 'level' crossing hump is still very clearly evident.

-Future plans

 In June 2013, the Mayor of London and the London Boroughs of Brent, Ealing and Hammersmith & Fulham released 'vision' consultation documents about the Old Oak Common area of west London.
 This involves a major development area for London, based around a new Old Oak Common railway station for High Speed 2 and Great Western Main Line, including Crossrail.

-The vision mentions a new branch of the Transport for London London Overground system, connecting Old Oak to Hounslow, via Kew Bridge.
+The vision mentions a new branch of the London Overground system, connecting Old Oak to Hounslow, via Kew Bridge.